 Information is also available on the Survey's Barometric Response Function Software, which computes a function describing the influence of barometric (atmospheric) pressure variations on water levels in wells and uses that function to filter atmospherically induced fluctuations from observed water levels.
 The software can also compute earth tide response functions and correct water levels for the influence of earth tides.

 Three index wells have been installed in the Ogallala-High Plains aquifer, one in each of the three western Kansas GMDs, and are being continuously monitored.
 The sites are located in Haskell (GMD3), Scott (GMD1), and Thomas (GMD4) counties (see red dots on map below).
 In 2012 the KGS installed continuous data loggers in four wells along the Kansas-Oklahoma border.
-These site are located near Cimarron, Hugoton, Liberal, and Rolla (see green dots on map below).
+These sites are located near Cimarron, Hugoton, Liberal, and Rolla (see green squares on map below).
 Two of these sites, Liberal and Hugoton have two wells each which in addition to being continuously monitored are also on near real-time telemetry like the original three index wells.
 In 2014 two additional wells (green squares) were added to the index well network, Belpre in GMD5 and Colby located at the KSU-NWREC facility in GMD4.
 These wells are continuously monitored and should be on telemetry systems sometime in 2015.

 Results of the continuous monitoring are shown as hydrographs for each of the sites.
 The Haskell County hydrograph shows drawdowns greater than 120 ft during the pumping season.
 The Haskell County well is screened in a (semi-)confined zone at the base of the aquifer.
 In contrast to the Haskell County hydrograph, the hydrographs for the Scott County and the Thomas County wells show drawdows of on the order of 5 ft.
 These wells are screened in essentially unconfined portions of the aquifer.